jkutner/jkutner.github.com/_posts/2015-05-11-twelve-factor-scala.md

 date:   2015-05-11 22:18:00
 ---

-The [12-factor app](http://12factor.net) is a language agnostic paradigm for deploying scalable, maintainable and portable applications in the cloud.
-In this article, I'll outline how it applies specifically to Scala applications.
-You'll learn how to make your deployments more structured, reliable, and safe — characteristics that Scala programmers embrace in their code, but often neglect in deployment.
+The [12-factor app](http://12factor.net) is a collection of best practices for deploying scalable, maintainable and portable applications in the cloud.
+It synthesizes the experiences and observations we've made at Heroku after hosting and supporting thousands of production Scala applications.

+In this article, you'll learn how to make your deployments more structured, reliable, and safe — characteristics that Scala programmers embrace in their code, but often neglect in deployment.
 I'll start with the first five factors and discuss the others in future posts.

 ## Factor 1: Codebase